 Students who attend all scheduled learning experiences, listen to the faculty, ask questions, and take good notes are more likely to pass with a higher grade.
-If you must miss a learning activity, contact your course faculty ahead of time to let them know that you will not be there.
+If you must miss a learning activity, contact your course faculty and clinical faculty at a minimum of four hours in advance with an email or previously approved communication modes.
+Failure to contact faculty may result in unexcused absence.